swiftwasm/swiftwasm-book/src/getting-started/porting.md

 ### Limitations

-WebAssembly and [WASI](https://wasi.dev/) provide a constrained environment, which currently does not directly support multi-threading, or filesystem access in the browser.
+WebAssembly and [WASI](https://wasi.dev/) provide a constrained environment, which currently does not directly support multi-threading.
 Thus, you should not expect these APIs to work when importing `WASILibc`.
 Please be aware of these limitations when porting your code, which also has an impact on what [can be supported in the Swift Foundation](#swift-foundation-and-dispatch) at the moment.